Team LDM

 Charlotte Chanezon

-I am a junior majoring in Psychology and minoring in Public Health.
+I am a senior majoring in Psychology and minoring in Public Health.
 I love being around children; even though, as adults, we feel like we are in a position to teach them everything about the world, I think they can teach us a lot more.
 At LDM, I am eager to learn more about child development and learning mechanisms in a hands on manner and explore the research world as it is a career path that interests me.
 In my spare time, I enjoy playing music, drawing, walking around the city and spending time with my friends.

 cac10108@nyu.edu